 Most of the routes are well marked, but sometimes the markers are not visible.
-To ensure you don’t miss the most beautiful points of the route or get lost, buy a guide book for the trail.
+To ensure you do not miss the most beautiful points of the route or get lost, buy a guidebook for the trail.
 There is also the Peaks of the Balkans Hiking Map available that includes detailed descriptions of the different trail stages.

 If you want to follow the latest trail news, follow The Peaks of the Balkans Facebook page.